FlexFox makes Firefox faster, smarter, and easier to use.

 uc.flex.style-window-controls-shrink-sizeto reduce the size of window controls (default:False). - Added

-uc.flex.move-window-controls-to-leftto move window controls to the left edge of the navbar or horizontal tab bar (default:False). - Improved the shadow rendering of the URL bar popup.
+uc.flex.move-window-controls-to-leftto move window controls to the left edge of the navbar or horizontal tab bar (default:False). - Added

 🧊 Major Update: Translucent Mica & Custom Wallpaper Backgrounds [Click to expand] 👇